SouthwestAir/LLMTestHarness/README.md

 # LLMTestHarness

-*A test framework to validate large language models (LLM) before deployment.*
+*A test framework to validate large language models (LLMs) before deployment.*

-This harness runs a suite of high-risk prompts against a model (for example, one from OpenAI or Claude) and evaluates the model’s responses for safety, compliance, and operational risk.
-The output is a simple decision signal:
+This harness runs a suite of high-risk prompts against a model (for example, OpenAI or Claude) and evaluates the model’s responses for safety, compliance, and operational risk.
+The tool produces a simple decision signal:

 * **GREEN** – The model passed all required checks and can be released.
-* **YELLOW** – The model passed all critical checks but still has issues that should be reviewed.
+* **YELLOW** – The model passed all critical checks but produced responses that still require review.
-* **RED** – The model failed at least one critical check and should not be released.
+* **RED** – The model failed one or more critical checks and should not be released.

-The goal is to require this check before putting an assistant into the hands of internal users, frontline operations, or customers.
+The intent is that you run this before putting an assistant in front of internal users, frontline operations, or customers.

 ## Motivation